enkw/c09-readme-generator/README.md

 ## Installation

-test
+No installation needed!

 ## Usage

-test
+To use this application, clone/branch the repo, run nodejs on index.js, then respond to the prompts as they appear.
+Once finished, the application generates a README based on your responses to the questions.

 ## Credits

-test
+Shouts out to inquirer and everyone on stackoverflow, you the realest!

+## License

+  This project is licensed under the [MIT](https://opensource.org/licenses/MIT)

 ## Features

-test
+This project features inquirer.

 ## How to Contribute

-test
+N/A

 ## Tests

-test
+N/A

 ## Questions

-For any questions about this project, please visit my [GitHub](https://github.com/test) or email me at test.
+For any questions about this project, please visit my [GitHub](https://github.com/enkw) or email me at notreal@haha.lol.